digital-blueprint/relay-core-bundle/docs/cron.md

 This cron job will regularly prune caches and dispatch a cron event which can be handled by different bundles.

-To get access to such an even you have to implement an event listener:
+To get access to such an event you have to implement an event listener:

 ```yaml
   Dbp\Relay\MyBundle\Cron\CleanupJob: